realabdulkhaliq/Prompting-Guide-for-Agentic-AI/GPT-5 prompting guide.md

 ### Verbosity

 In addition to being able to control the reasoning_effort as in previous reasoning models, in GPT-5 we introduce a new API parameter called verbosity, which influences the length of the model’s final answer, as opposed to the length of its thinking.

+### Instruction Following

+Its careful instruction-following behavior means that poorly-constructed prompts containing contradictory or vague instructions can be more damaging to GPT-5 than to other models.